-Project Revenue Group Head
+Project Revenue Group Head Filipino, 29 years old

 Jhennifer S. Amante currently serves as the Project Revenue Group Head of Ovialand, Inc. She is in charge of the Company's revenue-generating activities.
 Through the use of several management dashboards, she is able to effectively plan and execute the Company's ability to reach its revenue targets.
-Before becoming the CRO, she worked as a Property Management Officer, and subsequently, as an Account Management Supervisor.
+Before becoming the Project Revenue Group Head in 2021, she worked as a Property Management Officer from 2014 to 2016, and subsequently, as an Account Management Supervisor 2016 to 2020.
 With her experience in project management and process improvement, she takes an active part in the Company's strategic and business planning.